 Outdoor Recreation Center Tour

-MSU recently completed a new building on campus to house the Outdoor Recreation Center.
+A recent addition to MSU's campus is the Outdoor Recreation Center.
 They offer 20 minute walk-on tours of this fantastic new facility.
 The Outdoor Recreation Center offers students the opportunity to rent outdoor equipment for a very low cost.
 In addition to the great equipment selection available, they also offer many classes and workshops throughout the year, and planned group outings for MSU students.

 Not sure what to ask?
 Here are some suggestions.